Skip to main content

 The master node is the node that holds processes such as mgmt, vldb, vifmgr, bcomd, and crs.

-6. If a node that you are removing is the current master node, then enable a node that is remaining in the cluster to be elected as the master node:
+5. If the node you are removing is the current master node, enable another node in the cluster to be elected as the master node:

 1. Make the current master node ineligible to participate in the cluster:

 The node is marked unhealthy until eligibility is restored.
-When the master node becomes ineligible, another node in the cluster is elected by the cluster quorum as the new master.
+When the master node becomes ineligible, one of the remaining nodes is elected by the cluster quorum as the new master.

 Note